WID / IED Compliant Waste Wood Biomass Boiler

 It is also very important to source a boiler that has been installed in the UK under the regulations that you need to comply to.
 This is because many companies claim to comply with this however there are many regulations that the boiler manufacturers need to comply with.
 For example under the WID / IED regulations the boiler must have a combustion chamber that holds the gasses inside the boiler for a minimum of 2 seconds, it must also have a fossil fuel burner to pre-heat the combustion chamber as the regulations state that the waste cannot enter the boiler until the chamber has reached 8500c, it must also do this in reverse when the waste is stooped being fed into the boiler.

-The boiler will need to reach 11000c in the post furnace, it may also need lime injection or a catalyst to ensure that the emissions fall within the parameters set out in the permit required.
+The boiler will need to reach 11000c in the post furnace if you have more than 1% of halogenated organic substances, expressed as chlorine.
+It may also need lime injection or a catalyst to ensure that the emissions fall within the parameters set out in the permit required.

 - Boiler (fossil fuel burner)